microsoft/direct-preference-optimization/README.md

 [^1]: Since the sas token is generated from the API, the managed identity must have the Storage Blob Delegator role to view documents.

 ### Frontend
+The frontend application is a clone from the [Enterprise Samples](https://github.com/Azure-Samples/openai/tree/main/End_to_end_Solutions/AOAISearchDemo/app/frontend) and we have removed some of the features for user profile and history to focus solely on the chat features.
+This is a React application that calls the backend API using the vite proxy, which is loaded alongside the application on the vite server.

 ## Next Steps
-1. return the ratings
-2. guardrails
+1. Utilize the the ratings to help add additional context to the prompt for high and low quality responses as well as potentially bypass the LLM.
+2. Implement guardrails to ensure the LLM responses are on track and have not deviated from the intent.
-3. guidance library for optimizing token usage
+3. Utilize the guidance library for optimizing token usage since we are implementing RAG and passing in documents to the context.
-4. prompty for prompt engineering and semantic evaluation
+4. Add prompty for prompt engineering and semantic evaluation.
-5. ground truth testing
+5. Implement ground truth testing to validate the responses that are coming back from the multi-index search are accurate.
-6. history
+6. Add user history to the request so users can ask questions on data that was previously returned.

 ## Contributing